Q&A – FAQ

 6. Is there an age limit to apply to the fellowships?

 - For PhD. students, candidates should be born after March , 1st 1989.

 - For Researchers, candidates should be born after March, 1st 1984.

 7. I am married and I have children.
 Can I apply to your program?

-8. I have a dual citizenship.
+8. I have a French-Israeli dual citizenship.
 Am I allowed to apply for the Chateaubriand fellowships?

-Yes.
-Chateaubriand fellows must have, at least, Israeli citizenship.
-You are also eligible to apply if you have a dual citizenship, whatever your dual citizenship is.
+No. You are not eligible to apply if you have a French-Israeli dual citizenship.

 9. I don’t speak French.
 Will it be a barrier to my application?

 No, the ability to speak French is not a selection criterion.
 Nevertheless, it is preferable to learn French before your departure.
 Learning French saves time and is an excellent way to get prepared for your stay in France.